digital-land/specification/content/specification/design-code.md

           dataset: design-code-rule
         - field: design-code-area-type
           dataset: design-code-area-type
+          description: the classification of the area, for example Rural Settlements or Urban Neighbourhood
         - field: documentation-url
+          description: the URL for guidance or information defining the design code area
         - field: document-url
+          description: a URL to a document that defines the design code area, if it is not included in the Design Code document
         - field: notes
+          description: a field to capture notes about the design code area
         - field: entry-date
+          description: the date this information has been entered as a record
         - field: start-date
+          description: the date the validity of the record starts
         - field: end-date
+          description: the date the validity of the record ends
 ---